CTS T4 Trading Platform Service

 - Support for multiple simultaneous connections to the trading server.

 - Broker independent.
 Use any broker or clearing firm that supports CTS.
-Currently Wedbush and Dorman are supported.
+Currently Wedbush, Dorman, and AMP Clearing are supported.
+Others can be added on request.

 - Long-term order fill history is maintained.
 Order fills are maintained for six months rather than 1 day as is currently the case with a direct CTS connection.